-Articulations between Catrapovos - MT, civil society, public authorities and traditional peoples and communities expand access to PNAE
+Coordination between Catrapovos - MT, civil society, public authorities and traditional peoples and communities expand access to the PNAE

-Banana, mango, papaya, pequi, sugarcane, cassava, murici, tucunaré, matrinxã, pintado, peanuts, honey, pirão, beiju.
-Have you ever thought about having your sons and daughters enrolled in a school that offers students freshly harvested products from the fields and the forest, as well as fresh fish?
+Bananas, mangoes, papayas, pequis, sugarcane, cassava, murici, tucunaré, matrinxã, pintados, peanuts, honey, pirão, and beiju.
+Have you ever considered enrolling your children in a school that offers freshly harvested produce from the fields and forest, as well as fresh fish?

 Food like this, which comes from the hands and work of small producers — many of them parents and relatives of the students — are arriving at some schools in Mato Grosso.